-6. Energy and Natural Resources Find help answering energy and natural resource questions describe.
+6. Energy and natural resources

+Find help answering energy and natural resource questions

-1. What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
+a.
+What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc.

-2. Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
-If so, describe.
+b.
+Would your project affect the potential use of solar energy by adjacent properties?
+If so, generally describe.

-3. What kinds of energy conservation features are included in the plans of this proposal?
+c.
+What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any.

-7. Environmental Health Find help with answering environmental health questions
+7. Environmental health